 Sometimes they can happen for no apparent reason.

-Hot flashes and night sweats occur before, during, and after the menopause — due to changes in the levels of hormone levels, like oestrogen and progesterone, circulating in your blood.
+Hot flashes and night sweats occur before, during, and after menopause — due to changes in the levels of hormone levels, like oestrogen and progesterone, circulating in your blood.
 This is thought to affect your hypothalamus, the part of your brain that regulates your body temperature.

 How to manage night sweats